What Is Title Insurance? Coverage In the Event of Hidden Claims

 - Wisconsin (buyer usually pays, but the seller provides a gap endorsement)

-According to the American Land Title Association (ALTA), a large national trade group of title agents, the cost of the owner’s policy is based on the home’s purchase price, while a lender’s policy is based on the loan amount.
-Altogether, title insurance usually costs about 0.5% to 1.0% of the purchase price.
-For example, title insurance for a $300,000 home may range between $1,500 to $3,000.
+The cost of the owner’s policy is based on the home’s purchase price, while a lender’s policy is based on the loan amount.
+Altogether, title insurance usually costs about 0.5% to 1.0% of the purchase price, depending on location and coverage details.
+In general, title insurance for a $300,000 home may range between $1,500 and $3,000.

 As the seller, you don’t need to worry about title insurance once you’ve footed the bill.
 But just in case we’ve piqued your interest, here’s some additional context on when title insurance comes into play: